LLNL/b-mpi3/README.md

 	mpi3::environment env{mpi3::thread::multiple};
 	switch( env.thread_support() ) {
 		case mpi3::thread::single    : throw std::logic_error{"threads not supported"};
-		case mpi3::thread::funneled  : std::cout<<"funneled"  <<std::endl;
+		case mpi3::thread::funneled  : std::cout<<"funneled"  <<std::endl; break;
-		case mpi3::thread::serialized: std::cout<<"serialized"<<std::endl;
+		case mpi3::thread::serialized: std::cout<<"serialized"<<std::endl; break;
-		case mpi3::thread::multiple  : std::cout<<"multiple"  <<std::endl;
+		case mpi3::thread::multiple  : std::cout<<"multiple"  <<std::endl; break;
 	}
 	...
 ```

-Alternatively you can just check that `env.thread_suppost() > mpi3::single`, since the levels `multiple > serialized > funneled > single` are ordered.
+Alternatively you can just check that `env.thread_support() > mpi3::single`, since the levels `multiple > serialized > funneled > single` are ordered.

 ### From C to C++

 The MPI-C standard interface is expressed in the C language (and Fortran).
 The C-language doesn't have many ways to deal with threads except by thorough documentation.
-This indicates that any level of thread assurance that we can express in a C++ interface cannot be derived by the C syntax alone;
+This indicates that any level of thread assurance that we can express in a C++ interface cannot be derived by the C-interface syntax alone;
-it has to be derived at best from the documentation and when documentation is lacking from common sense and common practice in existing MPI implementations.
+it has to be derived, at best, from the documentation and when documentation is lacking from common sense and common practice in existing MPI implementations.

 The modern C++ language has several tools to deal with thread safety: the C++11 memory model, the `const`, `mutable` and `thread_local` attributes and a few other standard types and functions, such as `std::mutex`, `std::call_once`, etc.

 ### Data and threads

-Even if MPI operations are called outside concurrent sections it is still your responsibility to make sure that the *data* involved is synchronized; this is always the case.
+Even if MPI operations are called outside concurrent sections it is still your responsibility to make sure that the *data* involved in communication is synchronized; this is always the case.
 Clear ownership and scoping of *data* helps a lot toward the thread safety.
 Avoiding mutable shared data between threads also helps.
 Perhaps as a last resort, data can be locked with mutex objects to be written or accessed one thread at time.

 ### Communicator and threads

-The library doesn't control or owns data for the most part, therefore the main concern of the library regarding threading is within the communicator class itself.
+The library doesn't control or owns the communicated data for the most part, therefore the main concern of the library regarding threading is within the communicator class itself.

 The C-MPI interface briefly mentions thread-safety, for example most MPI operations are accompanied by the following note (e.g. https://www.mpich.org/static/docs/latest/www3/MPI_Send.html):